Good flavor search in SU(5): a machine learning approach: Fermion masses in GUT

 where $V_u$ is diagonal and $U_d^\dag$ is unitary.
 An arbitrary $3\times 3$ unitary matrix has 9 real degrees of freedom and it can be parametrised as

 where $\lambda_3={\rm diag}(1, -1, 0)$, $\lambda_8={\rm diag}(1, 1, -2)/\sqrt 3$ and

 is a CKM-like matrix, with $s_i\equiv\sin\theta_i$ and $c_i\equiv\cos\theta_i$.

-We are interested in the mass matrices $M_u$, $M_d$ and $M_e$ at the grand unification scale $M_U$.
-The diagonal ones are
+We are concerned with the physics at the unification scale $M_U$ and will parametrise the mass matrices as follows.
+The mass matrices $M_u$ and $M_e$ are taken diagonal,

-namely the fermion masses at the unification scale.
-In general, they differ from the low energy values \eqref{eqn:fmasses} due to renormalisation group flow.
-Parametrising the unitary matrix $U_d^\dag$ as \eqref{eqn:UnitaryParam} and rearranging diagonal elements, the mass matrix \eqref{eqn:Md} at the GUT scale is expressed using 11 real parameters $x_0, \cdots, x_{10}$, $0\leq x_i<2\pi$, as
+namely, the fermion masses at the unification scale.
+In general, they differ from the low energy values \eqref{eqn:fmasses} due to renormalisation.
+The mass matrix $M_d(M_U)$ is not diagonal and is expressed as \eqref{eqn:Md}.
+Parametrising the unitary matrix $U_d^\dag$ as \eqref{eqn:UnitaryParam} and rearranging the diagonal elements, it is expressed using 11 real parameters $x_0, \cdots, x_{10}$, $0\leq x_i<2\pi$, as

 where